-There are always more than one way to solve a problem.
+There is always more than one way to solve the problem.
 Going through the moves to create multiple solutions creates the opportunity to evaluate the end results.
 There is no “one and done” in the design world.
 Architects are constantly re-evaluating what they’ve already done in hopes of making the outcome better.
 It is at the same moment our greatest strength and weakness.

 Cause and Effect